 Why Use These Color Recipes?

-If you find you struggle with coloring your images and don’t really like to spend a lot of time editing but still want to find or create your own look and style, I recommend checking out what FujiXweekly has been doing or hunt down the other shooters that share their formulas.
-Find recipes learn from them and modify them to your own liking or make your own.
-It’s an absolutely fantastic way of generating styles different from everyone else without needing a lot of time in post.
+If you find you struggle with coloring your images and don’t like to spend a lot of time editing but still want to find or create your look and style, I recommend checking out what FujiXweekly has been doing or hunting down the other shooters who share their formulas.
+Find recipes learn from them and modify them to your liking or make your own.
+It’s a fantastic way of generating styles different from everyone else without needing a lot of time in post.
 Especially if you create a synergy between color harmony and the film simulators.

 One thing to keep in mind, a lot of these looks require setting manual white balance, so it’s often hit and miss, and the looks can be very situational so there is a bit of a learning curve.
 But once you get it, the images are unlike anything you can generate with any other camera system.